Home » Metabolism » Metabolic Health » Obesity Prevention

 bmi

 An easy answer for the definition of BMI is that it is an estimate of the amount of body fat that you have combined with your height and weight.
 It can be used as a gauge for a variety of risks for diseases that happen with a higher body fat level.
 The higher the number, the higher your potential for high blood pressure, heart disease, gallstones, type 2 diabetes, certain cancers and breathing problems.
 Typical health assessments use three measurements for any health risk: BMI, waist circumference and risk factors for obesity related health diseases.
-There are two areas that need to be considered when evaluating BMI: the measurement may turn out higher in athletes with a muscular build and older patients who may have lost some of their muscle due to age may result in lower numbers.
+There are two areas that need to be considered when evaluating BMI: the measurement may turn out higher in athletes with a muscular build and older who may have lost some of their muscle due to age may result in lower numbers.

 There are a number of BMI calculators that are available to simply plug in your height and weight and it will result in your corresponding BMI.
 The numbers correlate to: 18.5= underweight; 18.5-24.9 = normal weight; 25-29.0 = overweight; 30 and above = obesity.
 However, just being over or under weight with your BMI isn’t a single indicator for health risk.
 A physician will combine a number of other factors in to assist you in configuring your risk potential.
 These can include high bad (LDL) cholesterol level, hypertension (high blood pressure), low good cholesterol (HDL), high sugar level (blood glucose), high triglycerides, if you have a family history of premature heart disease, what level of physical activity you have, cigarette smoking.
 With each additional risk, your personal disease and health risk state takes a rise in number.